Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions

 \subsection{H\"older solutions}

-In this section solutions of the cohomological equation $v\circ T-v=\varphi$ are obtained by applying standard Gottschalk-Hedlund arguments for $\varphi \in C^{1+\pag}$.
-A H\"older regularity of solutions follows from exponential decay of $S(k)\varphi$ and some bounds on the growth of $S(k)D\varphi$.
+In this section, solutions to the cohomological equation $v\circ T-v=\varphi$ are obtained by applying standard Gottschalk-Hedlund arguments for $\varphi \in C^{1+\pag}$.
+H\"older regularity of solutions follows from {the} exponential decay of $S(k)\varphi$ and from certain bounds on the growth of $S(k)D\varphi$.